marionettejs/marionette.module/docs/marionette.module.md

 ### Module Initializers

-> Warning: deprecated
->
-> This feature is deprecated, and is scheduled to be removed in version 3 of Marionette.
-Instead
-> of Initializers, you should use events to manage start-up logic.
-The `start` event is an ideal
-> substitute for Initializers.
->
-> If you were relying on the deferred nature of Initializers in your app, you should instead
-> use Promises.
-This might look something like the following:
->
-> ```js
-> doAsyncThings().then(myModule.start);
-> ```
->

 Modules, like `Application` objects, can be configured to have initializers.
 And just like an Application's initializers, module's initializers are run anytime that the module is started.
 Further, there is no limit to the number of initializers it can have.